 Simon enjoys camping and bike riding with his young family.

 At the age of 15 Peter swore he would never work in (a) accountancy and (b) IT.
 Naturally this meant that he worked first in an accounts office and then in software support.
 Since then he has worked in web development and hopes to bring his experience from both sides of the technical divide to bear in helping Astun continue to create high-quality and innovative applications.

 A native of South London, Peter has many interests but is most likely to bore you about his two young children who he thinks are already more interesting than he's ever been.

 Jonathan is responsible for the maintenance and development of the database and server side components of iShare.
 He has 15 years experience as a developer and has previously worked in the financial and telecommunications sectors.
 His main areas of specialist knowledge are in the .NET framework and relational database systems.
 In addition to having an interest in technology, he is also a keen skier and enjoys live music.

 Paul Porthouse - Web Developer

 Paul has owned a computer since he was 11 starting with Sinclairs and eventually graduating to PCs.
 Since 2000 he has had his head firmly in the clouds of web development.
-For the six years prior to joining Astun, he was part of the team behind the multi-award winning South Tyneside Council website; whilst there he also produced a number of accessible and usable applications that enabled users to do more for themselves.
-As a developer for Astun he has a key advantage of being a former customer so he can see things from both sides of the fence which will be invaluable moving forwards.
+For the last six years he was part of the team behind the multi-award winning South Tyneside Council website whilst there he also produced a number of accessible and usable applications that enabled users to do more for themselves.
+As he moves into development for Astun he has a key advantage of being a former customer so he can see things from both sides of the fence which will be invaluable moving forwards.

 In his spare time Paul is a Civilian Instructor for the Air Training Corps.